China's 'zero-COVID' restrictions curb May 1 holiday travel

 China is sticking to a strict “zero-COVID” policy even as many other countries are easing restrictions and seeing if they can live with the virus.
 Much of Shanghai — China’s largest city and a finance, manufacturing and shipping hub — remains locked down, disrupting people’s lives and dealing a blow to the economy.

 The major outbreak in Shanghai, where the death toll has topped 400, appears to be easing.
-The city recorded 7,872 new locally transmitted cases on Saturday, down from more than 20,000 a day in recent weeks.
-Outside of Shanghai, only 384 new cases were found in the rest of mainland China.
+The city recorded about 7,200 new locally transmitted cases on Saturday, down from a peak of 27,605 on April 13.
+Outside of Shanghai, only 364 new cases were found in the rest of mainland China.

-Beijing, which has tallied 321 cases in the past nine days, is restricting activity to try to prevent a large outbreak and avoid a city-wide lockdown similar to Shanghai.
-Individual buildings and housing complexes with coronavirus cases have been locked down.
+Beijing, which has tallied about 300 cases in the past nine days, is restricting activity to try to prevent a large outbreak and avoid a citywide lockdown similar to Shanghai.
+Individual buildings and housing complexes with coronavirus cases have been sealed off.
 Visitors to many office buildings and tourist sites such as the Great Wall must show proof of a negative COVID-19 test within the previous 48 hours.

-Online booking agency Ctrip said last week that people were booking travel to cities that were mostly virus-free, such as Chengdu in Sichuan province and the nearby city of Chongqing.
+Online booking agency Ctrip said last week that people were booking travel to cities that were mostly free of the virus, such as Chengdu in Sichuan province and nearby Chongqing.
 Other popular destinations included Wuhan, where the world’s first major outbreak of COVID-19 occurred in early 2020.
 About half the orders on the Ctrip platform were for travel within a province.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.